rust-lang/rfcs/text/0000-explicit-tail-calls.md

 Tail calling _from_ async functions is **not** allowed, neither calling async nor calling sync functions is supported.
 This is due to the high implementation effort as it requires special handling for the async state machine.
 This restriction can be relaxed by a future RFC.

-Using `become` on a `.await` call, such as `become f().await`, is also **not** allowed.
-This is because when using `.await`, the `Future` returned by `f()` is not "called" but run by the executor, thus, tail calls do not apply here.
+Using `become` on a `.await` expression, such as `become f().await`, is also **not** allowed.
+This is because `become` requires a function call and `.await` is not a function call, but is a special construct.

-Note that tail calling async functions from sync code is possible but the return type for async functions is `std::future::Future`, which is unlikely to be interesting.
+Note that tail calling async functions from sync code is possible but the return type for async functions is `impl Future`, which is unlikely to be interesting.

 ## Operators are not supported